discordjs/discord.js/docs/general/updating.md

 ClientUser.setStatus(status, game, url); // set the new status for the user
 ```

-v10 moves presences to GuildMember instances.
+v10 moves presences to ServerMember instances.
 For the sake of simplicity, though, User classes also expose presences.
-When accessing a presence on a User object, it simply finds the first GuildMember for the user, and uses its presence.
+When accessing a presence on a User object, it simply finds the first ServerMember for the user, and uses its presence.
 Additionally, the introduction of the Presence class keeps all of the presence data organised.

-**It is strongly recommended that you use a GuildMember's presence where available, rather than a User.
+**It is strongly recommended that you use a ServerMember's presence where available, rather than a User.
-A user may have an entirely different presence between two different guilds.**
+A user may have an entirely different presence between two different servers.**

 v10 code: